Cockatrice/Cockatrice/doc/doxygen/extra-pages/user_documentation/troubleshooting/fixing_card_pictures.md

 If a picture you downloaded or placed manually is wrong, stale, or corrupted, delete the offending file.
 Pay special attention to the `downloadedPics` subfolder: this is where the filesystem caching method writes downloaded images, and after a provider outage it can permanently contain the wrong printing until you delete it manually.

+If a card persistently shows artwork you assigned yourself, you may have an **image override** set for it.
+Right-click the card in the deck editor's printing selector and use 'Image Overrides' → 'Clear Custom Image' to remove it (or delete the stored `.png` in `downloadedPics/`).
+See @ref custom_card_pictures for details.

 See @ref loading_card_pictures for details on how local images are loaded.